Supply Chain Network Optimization: Harnessing Resilience

 While these questions can be answered with supply chain network optimization exercises, the process is still quite manual.
 However, in the future, we can expect network optimization to be an ongoing effort, where technology will take care of all data inputs-both internal and external-for constant monitoring.

-When it comes to the supply chain, the digital era is well underway.
+When it comes to supply chain, the digital era is well underway.
 Already, many experts are turning to technology to enhance their supply chain management and assist in their network design.
-In our survey, “adopting new technology” was the number one response when participants were asked what they were doing to manage risk.
+In our 2019 survey, "adopting new technology" was the number one response when participants were asked what they were doing to manage risk.

 When continuous tracking becomes standard practice, we can expect cognitive analytics to play an important role in supply chain network optimization.
-The best way to conceptualize cognitive analytics is to think of it as artificial intelligence.
+The best way to conceptualize cognitive analytics is to think of it like artificial intelligence.
 At its core, the term cognitive analytics describes algorithms that can learn the correct answer and become smarter over time.
 In the supply chain, the emergence of cognitive analytics means that many pedestrian, day-to-day decisions will be actively managed by supply-chain software that will only alert human operators when unforeseen situations arise.

 In other words, technology will evolve to the point that it can handle the logistics, freeing up people for the more intensive work of network design.